Rhine-Neckar S-Bahn: Network

-Rebuilt class 425 sets have been used on the line to Mainz since December 2017.
-Trains on this line have operated officially as the S 6 since 10 June 2018.

 Operating pattern

 All lines have a 60-minute basic frequency.
 As a result of largely overlapping alignments in the core area services run at half-hourly frequency.
 On the core line between Schifferstadt and Heidelberg four lines run, each at hourly intervals, but due to problems of coordination may not provide a pure 15-minute interval schedule.
 Ludwigshafen-Rheingönheim and Ludwigshafen-Mundenheim are not usually served by lines S1 and S3.
 Line S1 usually serves Mannheim Rangierbahnhof and Mannheim-Seckenheim.
 On Saturday afternoons and Sundays, S2 from Kaiserslautern terminates in Heidelberg and S4 runs only between Germersheim and Mannheim.

 Although the lines run from 05:00 until 01:30, regular interval operations usually run only between about 08:00 and 21:00.

 History

-On 14 December 2003, the Rhine-Neckar area became the last large densely populated area in Germany with an S-Bahn system—planning had lasted decades and involved the cooperation of the states of Baden-Württemberg, Hesse and Rhineland-Palatinate.
+On 14 December 2003, the Rhine-Neckar area became the last large densely populated area in Germany with an S-Bahn system — planning had lasted over three decades and involved the cooperation of the states of Baden-Württemberg, Hesse and Rhineland-Palatinate.
 Following European-wide advertising for tenders, operation for 12 years from 2002 until 2015 was awarded to DB Regio.